Colour Theory

 "What do you know other than heat and shapes?"

-Colour Theory is an ongoing body of small studies across mediums, revolving around colour as a compressed container of meaning, atmosphere, and identity.
+Colour Theory is an ongoing body of small studies across mediums, revolving around colour.
 It's the lowest common denominator of life, the first thing to look at when you really want to see.
+I am working my way up towards building up a taxonomy of colour that looks at it from multiple dimensions: its material and meaning.

 Currently running: Colour of the Year poems (2023–present) and Colourdrops (seasonal).